-7 You will need to take it in turns.
-1 adventurer is the map holder (using the map they've drawn) and everyone else will be the intrepid volcano adventure team.

-2 The map holder will hold their map so that no one else can see it.
-Their job is going to be to let the volcano adventurer know whether they've chosen a safe space and they're standing on a rock (with a cross on it on the map) by saying nothing, or if they've chosen an unsafe space (without a cross on it) and fallen into the molten lava by making a BANG noise as the volcano erupts.

-3 The adventurer goes to the start side and chooses a square from the first row to begin their journey across the Lava Pool.
-If that space is not a safe one, the map holder will shout BANG and the adventurer cannot proceed further, they must return to the start to begin again, (and join the back of the queue if there is more than 1 adventurer).
-If that space is safe then the adventurer may continue to choose another space.
+- Top secret - You will need to take it in turns.
+1 adventurer is the map holder (using the map they've drawn) and everyone else will be the intrepid volcano adventure team. - 2 The map holder will hold their map so that no one else can see it.
+Their job is going to be to let the volcano adventurer know whether they've chosen a safe space and they're standing on a rock (with a cross on it on the map) by saying nothing, or if they've chosen an unsafe space (without a cross on it) and fallen into the molten lava by making a BANG noise as the volcano erupts. - 7 The adventurers go to the start side and form a queue with everyone 2 metres apart.
+The first adventurer chooses a square from the first row to begin their journey across the lava pool.
+If that space is not a safe one, the map holder will shout bang and the adventurer cannot proceed further, they must start again joining the back of the queue.
+If that space is safe then they may continue on and choose another space.

-4 The challenge is complete when the adventurer successfully reaches the finish side.
-If you're working as a team of adventurers, only one person from the team is allowed on the Lava Pool at a time, and the challenge is complete when the whole team has safely crossed the lava to the finish.
+4 Only one person from the team is allowed on the Lava Pool at a time, and the challenge is complete when the whole team has safely crossed the pool to the finish.